ciprofloxacin (oral)Skip to the navigation

-- you have a history of myasthenia gravis; or
+- a history of myasthenia gravis or other nerve-muscle disorder;

 - low levels of potassium in your blood (hypokalemia); or

-Ciprofloxacin passes into breast milk and may harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+Ciprofloxacin can pass into breast milk and may harm a nursing baby.
+You should not breast-feed while using this medicine.

 How should I take ciprofloxacin?

-Take this medication for the full prescribed length of time.
+Use this medicine for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
 Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
-Ciprofloxacin will not treat a viral infection such as the common cold or flu.
+Ciprofloxacin will not treat a viral infection such as the flu or a common cold.